neondatabase/website/content/docs/introduction/billing-azure-marketplace.md

 - The Neon project must belong to a personal Neon account, not an organization.
 Transfers between organizations are not yet supported.
 - The Neon project must be in an [Azure region](/docs/introduction/regions#azure-regions).
 Azure-created Neon organizations do not support projects created in [AWS regions](/docs/introduction/regions#aws-regions).
-- The billing plan of the Azure-managed organization must match or exceed the billing plan of the personal Neon account.
-For example, transferring from a Free account to a Scale account is allowed, but not Scale to Free.
 - The billing plan of the Azure-managed organization must match or exceed the billing plan of the personal Neon account you are transferring projects from.
 For example, attempting to transfer projects from a Scale plan personal account to a Free plan organization will result in an error.

 For detailed transfer steps, see [Transfer projects to an organization](/docs/manage/orgs-project-transfer).

 If the restrictions above prevent you from transferring your project, consider these options:

 - Open a [support ticket](https://console.neon.tech/app/projects?modal=support) for assistance with transferring your Neon project (supported only for projects that reside in [Azure regions](/docs/introduction/regions#azure-regions)).
+If you're on the Neon Free Plan and can't open a support ticket, you can email Neon support at `support@neon.tech`.
 - Migrate your data to the Azure organization project using `pg_dump` and `pg_restore`.
 Refer to [Migrate data from Postgres with pg_dump and pg_restore](/docs/import/migrate-from-postgres#run-a-test-migration) for instructions.

 ## Changing your pricing plan